sjackman/abyss-activity/README.md

 Compare the inserted sequence to the reference sequence at this location.
 What sequence do the inserted sequence and the reference sequence have in common?

-> The insertion duplicates this 8-bp sequence: TCTGGGTT
+> The insertion duplicates the 8-bp sequence TCTGGGTT.
+The remaining 16 bp are an untemplated insertion.

 Load the alignments of the reads to the reference.

-File -> Load from File... `bwa/30CJCAAXX_4.bam`
+"File -> Load from File" `30CJCAAXX_4.bam`

 The aligned reads do not show the insertion, but the alignments that span the insertion have mismatches at the end of the alignment.
 Do those mismatched bases agree with the inserted sequence?

-> Yes, the mismatched bases show CT at the 5' end and CC
-> at the 3' end, which agree with the inserted sequence.
+> Yes, the mismatched bases show CT at the 5' end and CC at the 3' end, which agree with the inserted sequence.

 # Exercise 13: Align the reads to the contigs using BWA (optional)